dylandevei/FindTheFlick/README.md

 - Users can view their watchlist.
 - Users can view a list of top movies in theaters now.
 - Users can delete their watchlist entries.
+- Users can search for specific TV shows or movies

 ## Stretch Features

-- Implement a feature to review movies/tv shows you have watched
-- Implement a feature to view friend's watchlists.
+- Implement a feature to scroll between saved entries on your watchlist

 ## Preview of FindTheFlick